-We are becoming increasingly aware of the impact of Covid on pupils mental health and behaviour.
-Often children in receipt of PP have been disproportionately affected in this way too.
-Sparkles Nature therapy provides small group support to explore emotions, increase emotional resilience and harness the power of nature.
+We are passionate about well-being and truly believe that this underpins positive behaviour, progress and attainment.
+Children in receipt of PP are disproportionately affected by mental health issues and are disproportionately represented in behaviour data nationally and at St Osmund's.
+Sparkles Nature therapy has provided small group support to explore emotions, increase emotional resilience and harness the power of nature.
 Children benefit from four sessions each academic year and develop skills for life.
-Six to eight sessions of 1:1 counselling support is available if necessary.
-We are passionate about well-being and truly believe that this underpins positive behaviour, progress and attainment.
+Six to eight sessions of 1:1 counselling support was available for targeted children.
+A small number of children were able to access longer term counselling.